 Recent exhibitions include Conflux – a solo show in 2011 of twenty polychrome sculptures in and around Salisbury Cathedral that was seen by over 100,000 people during its four month run.
 Recent additions to his public works include the installation of Standing Man in Stockholm city (2010) and Lying Man at the Frederik Meijer Gardens and Sculpture Park in Michigan, USA (2011).
 The first comprehensive survey of Sean Henry’s work and career was published in 2008, a 160 page monograph written by Tom Flynn, the London-based art historian.
 This was followed in 2011 by the publication of Sean Henry: Conflux at Salisbury Cathedral.
 Henry is married with three children and lives and works in Wiltshire, England.

 Below is a selection of Henry's work.
-Sculpture and drawings will be on display around the Glyndebourne grounds during Festival 2013, including 'The Wanderer', 'Two Men', 'Standing Man' and 'Catafalque'.
+Sculpture and drawings which were onn display around the Glyndebourne grounds during Festival 2013, including 'The Wanderer', 'Two Men', 'Standing Man' and 'Catafalque'.